PlasmaDiffusion/Genealogy-Site/README.md

 It uses React at the front end and NodeJS/Express at the back end with MongoDB.

-See the client folder for the front end, and the outer folders for the back end.
+See the client folder for the front end with React, and server folder for the back end with NodeJS.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Tests
+## Unit Tests

-See the test folder for back end tests, and client/App.test.js for front end tests.
+See the server/test folder for back end tests, and any .test.js files next to JSX components for front end tests.

 ## Sass Modules

 Look for scss files in component folders.
 There's also the global index.scss file with a few definitions.

 ## Available Scripts

+(Scripts for React, but npm start and npm test apply for the server as well)

 In the project directory, you can run: